primefaces/primefaces/docs/9_0/components/media.md

     <f:param name="param1" value="value1" />
 </p:media>
 ```

 ## StreamedContent Support
 Media component can also play binary media content, example for this use case is storing media
 files in database using binary format.
 In order to implement this, bind a StreamedContent.
+Please see our core documentation about it: [Dynamic Content Streaming / Rendering](/core/dynamiccontent.md)

 ```xhtml
 <p:media value="#{mediaBean.media}" width="250" height="225" player="quicktime"/>